TChotibut/ml-for-physical-scientists/Announcements.md

 # Announcement
+* [03-30-2021] Homework 5 is also uploaded.
+Since the homework is slightly behind schedule, we encourage you to work on both Homework 4 and 5 together (after you finish 4 of course).
+It'll be due on April 10 by 10am here https://www.dropbox.com/request/ubBdgC5ovkduWTJMusJu.

 * [03-29-2021] Homework 4 is uploaded.
 You'll get to build your first deep networks from scratch!
 It's due on April 7 by 10 am here https://www.dropbox.com/request/kYBBOEogbWiKLgDXF2vt.
 See the submission instruction in our facebook group.